Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 and *XmlDrivers_DocumentRetrievalDriver::AttributeDrivers()*.

 Then the persistent document is written into a file (or read from a file).
 In standard persistence Storage and FSD packages contain classes for writing/reading the persistent document into a file.
-In XML persistence LDOMParser and LDOM_XmlWriter are used instead.
+In XML persistence *LDOMParser* and *LDOM_XmlWriter* are used instead.

 Usually, the library containing document storage and retrieval drivers is loaded at run time by a plugin mechanism.
-To support this in XML Persistence, there is a plugin XmlPlugin and a Factory()method in the XmlDrivers package.
+To support this in XML Persistence, there is a plugin *XmlPlugin* and a *Factory()* method in the *XmlDrivers* package.
 This method compares passed GUIDs with known GUIDs and returns the corresponding driver or generates an exception if the GUID is unknown.

 The application defines which GUID is needed for document storage or retrieval and in which library it should be found.
 This depends on document format and application resources.
 Resources for XML Persistence and also for standard persistence are found in the StdResource unit.
 They are written for the XmlOcaf document format.

 @subsection occt_ocaf_9_2 Attribute Drivers

 There is one attribute driver for XML persistence for each transient attribute from a set of standard OCAF attributes, with the exception of attribute types, which are never stored (pure transient).
 Standard OCAF attributes are collected in six packages, and their drivers also follow this distribution.
-Driver for attribute T*_* is called XmlM*_*.
-Conversion between transient and persistent form of attribute is performed by two methods Paste() of attribute driver.
+Driver for attribute <i>T*_*</i> is called <i>XmlM*_*</i>.
+Conversion between transient and persistent form of attribute is performed by two methods *Paste()* of attribute driver.

 *XmlMDF_ADriver* is the root class for all attribute drivers.

-At the beginning of storage/retrieval process, one instance of each attribute driver is created and appended to driver table implemented as XmlMDF_ADriverTable.
+At the beginning of storage/retrieval process, one instance of each attribute driver is created and appended to driver table implemented as *XmlMDF_ADriverTable*.
 During OCAF Data storage, attribute drivers are retrieved from the driver table by the type of attribute.
-In the retrieval step, a data map is created linking names of DOM_Elements and attribute drivers, and then attribute drivers are sought in this map by DOM_Element qualified tag names.
+In the retrieval step, a data map is created linking names of *DOM_Elements* and attribute drivers, and then attribute drivers are sought in this map by *DOM_Element* qualified tag names.

-Every transient attribute is saved as a DOM_Element (root element of OCAF attribute) with attributes and possibly sub-nodes.
+Every transient attribute is saved as a *DOM_Element* (root element of OCAF attribute) with attributes and possibly sub-nodes.
 The name of the root element can be defined in the attribute driver as a string passed to the base class constructor.
 The default is the attribute type name.
 Similarly, namespace prefixes for each attribute can be set.
 There is no default value, but it is possible to pass NULL or an empty string to store attributes without namespace prefixes.

-The basic class XmlMDF_ADriver supports errors reporting via the method *WriteMessage(const TCollection_ExtendedString&)*.
-It sends a message string to its message driver which is initialized in the constructor with a Handle(CDM_MessageDriver) passed from the application by Document Storage/Retrieval Driver.
+The basic class *XmlMDF_ADriver* supports errors reporting via the method *WriteMessage(const TCollection_ExtendedString&)*.
+It sends a message string to its message driver which is initialized in the constructor with a *Handle(CDM_MessageDriver)* passed from the application by Document Storage/Retrieval Driver.

 @subsection occt_ocaf_9_3 XML Document Structure